 UPCOMING TOUR DATES:

-February 7, 2017 – ACT LIKE A FEMINIST ARTIST – Venus Theatre, Washington, DC (Reading and Book Signing with Aphra Behn.
-I will be honored to receive Venus Theatre’s Lifetime Achievement Award)
+February 7, 2017 – ACT LIKE A FEMINIST ARTIST – Venus Theatre, Washington DC.
+(Reading and Book Signing with Aphra Behn who will receive Venus Theatre’s Lifetime Achievement Award)

 February 9 – 11, 2017 – AWP Conference Washington DC.

 February 18, 2017 – One Day Intensive Workshop: Find the Narrative Arc in Memoir – Sarah Lawrence College 10 – 3PM

 March 1, 2017 – American Renaissance Theatre Company – 7PM Winter Works Reading Series, New York, NY

 March 6, 2017 – Beginnings Restaurant, Atlantic Beach, NY Book Club – (Reading and Book Signing with Aphra Behn)

 March 15, 2017 – LIVING WELL SHOW radio program at 4PM

 March 29, 2017 – ACT LIKE A FEMINIST ARTIST – Nevada